-As of September 30, 2017, we invested our cash in a variety of financial instruments, principally money market funds, corporate bonds, municipal bonds, commercial paper and government-related obligations.
+As of March 31, 2018, we invested our cash in a variety of financial instruments, principally money market funds, corporate bonds, reverse repurchase agreements, municipal bonds, commercial paper and government-related obligations.
 Most of our interest-bearing securities are subject to interest rate risk and could decline in value if interest rates fluctuate.
-Our investment portfolio is comprised of marketable securities of highly rated financial institutions and investment-grade debt instruments, and we have guidelines to limit the term-to-maturity of our investments.
+Our investment portfolio is comprised of marketable securities of highly rated financial institutions and investment-grade debt instruments, and we have guidelines to limit the term to maturity of our investments.
 Based on the type of securities we hold, we do not believe a change in interest rates would have a material impact on our financial statements.
-If interest rates were to increase or decrease by 1%, the fair value of our investment portfolio would increase or decrease by approximately \$3.
+If interest rates were to increase or decrease by 1%, the fair value of our investment portfolio would (decrease) increase by approximately \$(3.2) and \$3.2, respectively.